 Why did it take us so long to think of this?
 After 15 years of ducking through short oval doors, we decided to go back to the

 drawing board.
-This year Snowtrekker tents will be outfitted with our newly designed asymmetrical oval door.
+All Snowtrekker tents are outfitted with our newly designed asymmetrical oval door.
 This shape, narrower at the top,

 allows us to push our door height further into the peak of the tent.
 A single, center-line zipper closes the door flaps over the opening.
 Is has never been